 Sirius smiled shyly at the gleaming spark in her eyes.
 He cupped her face and leaned in to touch his lips against hers.

 When they pulled apart, neither strayed their eyes away from the other.
-"I care about you so much, Riley," Sirius said breathlessly, running his fingers through her silky hair.
+"I care about you, Riley," Sirius said breathlessly, running his fingers through her silky hair.
 "I'm really glad we're giving ourselves a second chance.
-Words can't express how much I love just being with you."
+I know it wasn't easy for you to do, but words can't express how much I appreciate it."

 The ends of Sirius' mouths curved up as he took her in his arms and gently kissed her cheeks.
 "There's nothing more I'd rather do."